-"Thank you for your interest in the Medical College of Georgia.
+Thank you for your interest in the Medical College of Georgia.
 Founded in 1828 as the nation's 5th public medical school, we have a rich and long-standing tradition of educating excellent physicians.
-Whether the focus is patient care, academics, or research, our graduates have a proven track record of success and leadership in our community, in our state, and across our nation.
+Whether the focus is patient care, academics, research, or a combination of these, our graduates have a proven track record of success and leadership in our community, in our state, and across our nation.